rmodrak/mtuq/docs/install/issues.rst

 Troubleshooting Cython compilation errors
 -----------------------------------------

-If Cython modules fail to compile, MTUQ installation will usually exit with a traceback ending with `CondaEnvException: Pip failed` message.
+If Cython modules fail to compile, MTUQ installation will usually exit with a traceback ending with `CondaEnvException: Pip failed`.
 More informative error output can then be obtained by running `build_ext.sh`.

 To troubleshoot Cython installation, users can modify the Cython files listed in `setup.py`, as well the the compilation settings determined by `setup.py`, the `CC` environment variable, the conda environment, and the underlying system environment.